ceilingFan456/BiomedParse/README.md

 ## Model Weights
+We provides model weights trained on the CVPR 2025 Text-guided 3D Segmentation Challenge [`dataset`](https://huggingface.co/datasets/junma/CVPR-BiomedSegFM).
+Please acknowledge the original challenge if you use this version of the model.
+We also refer to the original dataset for necessary image preprocessing.
-### Option 1: Hugging Face Hub
+### Option 1: HuggingFace Hub
-You can download the pretrained model weights directly from the Hugging Face Hub.
+You can download the pretrained model weights directly from the HuggingFace Hub.

 First, install the required package:
 ```bash
 pip install huggingface_hub
 ```

-Then, download the checkpoint file using the Hugging Face Hub API:
+Then, download the checkpoint file using the HuggingFace Hub API:
 ```python
 from huggingface_hub import hf_hub_download